The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 “But oriented in the opposite direction, the pentagrammatic Star is nothing more than a symbol of iniquity, perdition, blasphemy: its two points in the air become the horns of the foul Goat threatening Heaven, and whose head is framed with the stellar pentacle, with its low ears in the side branches, and its beard in disorder in the single lower point.
 [Page 386]”

-This engraving may have been taken from elsewhere or it may have been created by de Guaita’s secretary and assistant Oswald Wirth as noted below.
+This engraving may have been taken from elsewhere or it may have been created by de Guaita’s secretary and assistant Oswald Wirth.

 Lévi’s description can also be seen as a clear influence in Paul Jagot’s Science Occulte et Magie Pratique (Paris: Editions Drouin, 1924, page #172).
 As can be seen below, it is figure number 24 and is labeled “the pentagram espressive of subversion.”
 How the author came by this image is unknown to us.
 Note as well that the star itself is “open,” rather than composed of five “alphas.”